dronekit/dronekit-python/docs/examples/simple_goto.rst

     >>> APM:Copter V3.4-dev (e0810c2e)
     >>> Frame: QUAD
     Basic pre-arm checks
+     Waiting for vehicle to initialise...
+     Waiting for vehicle to initialise...
+     Waiting for vehicle to initialise...
-    Waiting for GPS...: None
+     Waiting for vehicle to initialise...
-    ...
-    Waiting for GPS...: None
+     Waiting for vehicle to initialise...
     Arming motors
      Waiting for arming...
+     Waiting for arming...
+     Waiting for arming...
     >>> ARMING MOTORS
+    >>> GROUND START
+     Waiting for arming...
+     Waiting for arming...
     >>> Initialising APM...
     Taking off!
      Altitude:  0.0